AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 See in the next image that the notation  *Ms. Bibl.
 Naz* changes to *Biblioteca Nazionale di Napoli, ms.*

 ![Step2a Secondary Sources](img/step2a_sources_analysis.png)
-It is possible to edit the transformation db from the sub-tab **Casistica di trasformazione**
+It is possible to edit the transformation DB from the sub-tab **Casistica di trasformazione**

 ![Step2a Transformations](img/step2a_transformations.png)

-Sometimes the splitted vision of the sources shows you that something is wrong, see the next image:
+Sometimes the split vision of the sources shows you that something is wrong, see the next image:

 ![Step2a hand Correction](img/step2a_error_correct_ter.png)